Call or Email Tracey between 9am & 5pm on weekdays : 0404 673355

 Mood Board for a Hamptons living room

-By adopting this approach, you can have peace of mind knowing that I am handling the complexities behind the scenes while maximizing cost savings for you.
+With this approach, you can have peace of mind knowing I’m managing the complexities behind the scenes while maximising value for your investment

 Note: Not every Interior Designer will share their trade discount with you and others may pass all of their savings to you.
 In both cases, their hourly rates are either much lower or higher (respectively).